-The Bank leases a building for office accommodation from the Government of the Republic of Trinidad and Tobago (GORTT).
-The lease expired in 2021 and was renewed retroactively in 2022 from 8 June 2021 for a period of twenty years.
+The Bank leases:

-The leased asset is not used as security for borrowing purposes.
+- A building for office accommodation from the Government of the Republic of Trinidad and Tobago (GORTT).
+The lease was renewed for a period of twenty years with an expiration date of 8 June 2041. - Additional office accommodation from Albertwood Limited.
+The lease commenced on 1 November 2023 for a term of three years.

-(i) Measurement of lease liability
+These leased assets are not used as security for borrowing purposes.

-- The lease payments are discounted using the Bank's incremental borrowing rate at 31 December 2022. - Lease payments are allocated between principal and finance costs.
-The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period. - (ii) Measurement of rights-of-use assets (Refer to note 8(b) leases) - Right-of-use assets are measured at cost which is the amount of the initial measurement of the lease liability. - Right-of-use assets are depreciated over the lease term on a straight-line basis.
+- (i) Measurement of lease liability - The lease payments are discounted using the Bank's incremental borrowing rate at the inception date of the lease. - Lease payments are allocated between principal and finance costs.
+The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period. - (ii) Measurement of right-of-use assets (Refer to note 9 leases) - Right-of-use assets are measured at cost which is the amount of the initial measurement of the lease liability. - Right-of-use assets are depreciated over the lease term on a straight-line basis.